Closing the Loop Inside Neural Networks: Causality-Guided Layer Adaptation for Fault Recovery Control: Introduction

 \subsection{Contributions}

 In this paper, first, a nominal controller is designed for the system with no actuator fault and external disturbance.
-Consequently, we train a DNN controller offline to compensate for a wide range of fault and disturbance scenarios that the nominal controller cannot cope with.\inlinecomment{However, since our DNN controller may still encounter actuator faults and disturbances on which it has not been trained, we introduce a method to identify and adapt only the most causally influential layer of the network.
-This ensures both computational efficiency and control recovery effectiveness under OOD conditions.} Our methodology operates in two phases.
-In the offline phase, we simulate various actuator failure and degradation conditions under external disturbance to train the DNN controller in a supervised manner and similar to the imitation learning (IL) approach \cite{tsukamoto2024neural}.
-Consequently, we compute and use the ACE to measure how changes in each layer’s weights affect the closed-loop tracking error.
+Consequently, we train a DNN controller offline to compensate for a wide range of fault and disturbance scenarios that the nominal controller cannot cope with.
+However, since our DNN controller may still encounter actuator faults and disturbances for which it was not trained, we introduce a method to identify and adapt only the most causally influential layer of the network.
+This ensures control recovery effectiveness under OOD conditions.
+Our methodology operates in two phases.
+In the offline phase, we simulate various actuator failure and degradation conditions under external disturbances to train the DNN controller in a supervised manner and similar to the imitation learning (IL) approach \cite{tsukamoto2024neural}.
+Consequently, we compute and use the ACE to measure how changes in each layer's weights affect the closed-loop tracking error.
 This step allows us to identify which layer has the most significant causal impact on the system's performance under fault conditions.
+Although the ACE evaluation can be computationally expensive, it is executed offline and before deployment.